I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/ns-strmini-_hw_stream_header.md

 ## Members

 `DeviceEventRoutine`

 Points to the minidriver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff568457">StrMiniEvent</a> routine.

 `DeviceEventsArray`

 Pointer to the beginning of the array of event sets supported by the minidriver.

+`DeviceMethodsArray`

 `DevicePropertiesArray`

 Pointer to the beginning of the array of property sets that the minidriver as a whole supports.
 (Property sets supported by individual streams can be found in the <b>StreamPropertiesArray</b> member of the stream's <a href="..\strmini\ns-strmini-_hw_stream_information.md">HW_STREAM_INFORMATION</a> structure.)

 `NumberOfStreams`

 The number of <a href="..\strmini\ns-strmini-_hw_stream_information.md">HW_STREAM_INFORMATION</a> structures that follow this header.

 `NumDevEventArrayEntries`

 The number of entries in the array pointed to by <b>DeviceEventsArray</b>.

+`NumDevMethodArrayEntries`

 `NumDevPropArrayEntries`

 The number of entries in the array pointed to by <b>DevicePropertiesArray</b>.

 `Reserved`

 Reserved for system use.
 Do not use.

 `SizeOfHwStreamInformation`

 The size, in bytes, of the HW_STREAM_INFORMATION structure.

 `Topology`

 Pointer to the <a href="..\ks\ns-ks-kstopology.md">KSTOPOLOGY</a> structure that describes the minidriver's internal topology of nodes and pins.
 The class driver uses this to handle the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566598">KSPROPSETID_Topology</a> property set for the minidriver.

 ## Requirements